-In previous year where there were areas that disparities existed, inexperienced teachers are supported by site mentors, district Teacher Induction and Support (TISP) Coaches, after school professional development sessions, opportunities for instructional rounds, and conferences.
+In the event that disparities exist, inexperienced teachers are supported by site mentors, district Teacher Induction and Support (TISP) Coaches, after school professional development sessions, opportunities for instructional rounds, and conferences.
 Additionally, MDUSD personnel work with principals, universities, and other support providers to coordinate the support and development of new and inexperienced teachers.
 Ineffective teachers are supported by administrators who have been provided the tools and resources to prepare, plan, and conduct timely and accurate teacher evaluations.
 District TISP Coaches are assigned to provide mentoring, as necessary.
 Final evaluation ratings may be used to inform placement, retention, and professional development decisions for teachers at the school site.
-Out of Field teachers are supported by district coaches, by the Human Resource Department who assist them in becoming fully credentialed, and by local universities.
+Out of Field teachers are supported by district coaches, by the Human Resource Department who assist them in becoming fully credentialed, and byÁocalÁuniversities.

-In LCAP community and consultation meetings, all educational partners, including families, students, union and district leadership, and school staff, provided input related to actions and services to address State Priority 1- Basic Services in both Goals 1 and 2.
-Local indicator data, including Educator Equity data, is shared with the School Board annually.
+In LCAP community and consultation meetings, all stakeholders, including families, students, union and district leadership, and school staff, provided input related to actions and services to address State Priority 1- Basic Services in both Goals 1 and 2.